richardhollis/camplayer/README.md

 ## Experimental HEVC/H265 support
 You have to install an experimental VLC media player version,
-please follow the instructions of the following thread.
+Please follow the instructions in the following thread.
 https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=257395

 It is important to note that VLC does not support windowed playback at the moment, so you can not create a grid layout of HEVC/H265 streams.